-A number of government-supported programs can be pursued by federal student loan borrowers in case they encounter any financial trouble and find it difficult to make their monthly payments.
+Several government-supported programs can be pursued by federal student loan borrowers in case they encounter any financial trouble and find it difficult to make their monthly payments.
 These programs are designed to make their payments affordable.
 A classic example would be any one of the income-driven repayment plans that they can apply for.
 Under this plan, their monthly payments are adjusted to 10 to 20 percent of their income.
 This varies depending on the program chosen.
 Income-Driven Repayment plans also offer forgiveness on any remaining debt after 20 to 25 years of payment, depending on the course of study.

 Numerous federal student loan forgiveness programs are also available to borrowers who work in public service.
 Borrowers will have to qualify for these programs.
 These forgiveness programs will erase any remaining debt after they make a certain number of qualifying payments.
 Private student loans usually do not offer any such plans.
 Struggling borrowers are at the liberty of their student loan lenders.
-They may choose to work out any alternative repayment plan depending on their client’s predicament.
+They may choose to work out an alternative repayment plan depending on their client’s predicament.
 Private lenders rarely, if at all, offer student loan repayment assistance to their borrowers.
 Deferment and forbearance options are rarely available to borrowers facing difficulty with their payments.
-A private student loan borrower’s credit may get damaged faster than that of a federal borrower’s in case of delinquency.
+A private student loan borrower’s credit may get damaged faster than that of a federal borrower in case of delinquency.

 Federal subsidies are not available

 Most federal student loans come with an interest subsidy.
-The government will offer to pay for the interest on your student loan when you are in school or even in repayment, if you qualify for a subsidy.
+The government will offer to pay for the interest on your student loan when you are in school or even in repayment if you qualify for a subsidy.
 Depending on your loan type, some federal student loans come with an interest subsidy.
 Interest does not accrue, which means you can save a lot of money.
 This, however, is an option that does not accompany private student loans.
 Interest starts to collect from the first day.
 Some loans even demand that you make interest payments while still in school.
 If you fail to make these payments, they are added to your overall debt which you will have to pay when you finish school.

 A cosigner is often a necessity

-While most federal student loans do not require the presence of a cosigner, they may be needed to avail most private student loans.
+While most federal student loans do not require the presence of a cosigner, they may be needed to avail of most private student loans.
 This may be the case even if you have good credit.
 This is mainly because private student loans expect you to make payments even while you are still in school.
 Since you will not be earning then, most private loans expect you to have a cosigner.
 A cosigner is legally responsible for the repayment of your student loans.
-If you, the student, fails to repay even once on time, the co-signer’s credit may be damaged and debt collector’s can pester them for repayments, well within their rights.
+If you, the student, fail to repay even once on time, the co-signer’s credit may be damaged and debt collectors can pester them for repayments, well within their rights.